 PostgreSQL: The Best Database for Python

-PostgreSQL is a powerful open-source database that can be used for both small and large applications.
-It has a rich feature set, including support for transactions, foreign keys, and indexes.
-The PostgreSQL database has been 30 years in development and is trusted by companies such as Uber, Spotify, Netflix, and much more.
+PostgreSQL is a powerful open-source database suited for both small and large projects.
+It offers rich features like transactions, foreign keys, and indexes.
+Trusted by companies such as Uber, Spotify, and Netflix, PostgreSQL has been developed for 30 years.
+Learn more at PostgreSQL.

 Finally, PostgreSQL is free and open source.
 You can use it for any purpose, commercial or non-commercial, without paying anything.